Menu

 UAPC approves changes to biochemistry major to move it from shared to CALS-only program

-In March, the University Academic Planning Council (UAPC) approved changes that will move the biochemistry major into the College of Agricultural and Life Sciences (CALS), instead of the major being shared between CALS and the College of Letters & Science (L&S).
+In March, the University Academic Planning Council (UAPC) approved changes that will move the biochemistry major fully into the College of Agricultural and Life Sciences (CALS), instead of the major being offered through both CALS and the College of Letters & Science (L&S).
 The change will be effective as of fall 2026.